Yomut: Culture

-Yomut culture is unique from other Turkmen tribes, especially in its traditions, rituals, and customs.
+The Yomut culture is unique from other Turkmen tribes, especially in its traditions, rituals, and customs.

-The Kusht Depdi dance, a defining element of Yomut culture, is regarded as the only traditional dance among Turkmen tribes.
-Its origins trace back to a Sufi ritual performed by wandering dervishes (divana) as a form of spiritual healing.
-Over time, it was adopted as a pre-war knife dance known as Zekr-e Khanjar ("Remembrance of the Dagger"), symbolizing strength and unity before battle.
-In later centuries, the ritual gradually transformed into a communal celebratory dance, today recognized as Kusht Depdi.
+The Kushtdepdi is a traditional rite of singing and dancing that combines improvised poetic verses with rhythmic group movement.
+In 2017, the practice was inscribed on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity under the title “Kushtdepdi rite of singing and dancing.”

+According to official Turkmen cultural publications, Kushtdepdi represents one of the most distinctive forms of Turkmen folk performance.

+While the dance has been practised across various Turkmen communities, the coastal groups including some of the Yomut communities, are often noted in contemporary cultural accounts as contributing to its preservation and transmission.
+However, UNESCO and other major heritage sources do not attribute the tradition exclusively to any single Turkmen tribe.

 Among Gurgan Yomut who live on the shore of the Caspian Sea, fishing is an extremely significant part of life.
 Based on local estimates, there are at maximum 40 fishers in every village.
 Historically, the Eurasian carp was the most commonly caught fish, however due to environmental loss and overfishing, their population has significantly declined since 1992.
 Today, almost no Eurasian carp are caught.
 In recent years, Yomut have adopted modern fishing tools such as galvanized fishing nets and motorboats, though these have also been blamed by locals for a decline in the quantity and quality of fish.
 Galvanized nets are known locally as "Namardi nets", Narmardi literally meaning invisible, but colloquially used to refer to something considered unmanly.